thwak/confix2019result/replication/README.md

 Seed
 `seed` controls random feature of ConFix.
 If you're running ConFix on Amazon EC2, you can use seed values in our results to replicate the same execution.
-Remind that the same seed value leads an execution differently on the different machine (e.g. onOS X or Windows).
+Remind that the same seed value leads an execution differently on the different machine (e.g. on OS X or Windows).

 Fix Location Identification.
 `patch.strategy`